• Home

 I hadn’t originally planned on a stop in Corfu during my 3 week tour of the Balkans.

-But I really wanted to visit Albania while I was in the region and the options for getting there were somewhat grim (no trains, limited flights).
+But I really wanted to visit Albania while I was in the region and the options for getting there were somewhat grim.
+No trains, and limited flights.

-When I discovered that the high-speed ferry from Corfu to Albania was one of the most popular ways to visit the country, it seemed like a sign.
+So when I discovered that the high-speed ferry from Corfu to Albania is one of the most popular ways to visit the country, it seemed like a sign.

 A sign that it was time to get back to the Greeks.

-Corfu seemed the perfect place to base for the weekend and as a bonus, I’d get to spend a full day in Albania.
-There would be sun and sand and gyros (not together, hopefully).
-It was the perfect plan.
+Corfu is the perfect place to base for the weekend and as a bonus, I’ll get to spend a full day in Albania.
+There will be sun and sand and gyros (not together, hopefully).

 I am travel genius, hear me roar.